 If you are unable to reach us by phone, submit your inquiry via email at firstname.lastname@example.org.
 More Info

 The objective of the Board of Charitable Gaming is to protect the public by regulating and policing activities which involve charitable gaming.
 To meet this objective, the Board

 The Board’s statutory authority is in 28 Del.
 C., Chapter 15.

 Organizations must receive a gaming permit before advertising or holding any charitable gaming event and before selling raffle tickets.

 The Board issues permits to conduct charitable games to groups including volunteer fire companies, veterans’ organizations, charitable or religious organizations and fraternal societies that have been in existence two or more years.
 Charitable gaming is defined as any game or scheme in which chance is the dominant factor and in which participants pay a consideration to play and may win a prize.
 The games that the Board regulates include bingo, instant or sealed games, raffles, Texas Hold’em poker tournaments and other charitable games.
 The Board does not regulate slot machines, roulette, craps and baccarat.
-The Board also issues permits to
+The Board also issues permits to charitable gaming vendors.

 The Delaware Council on Gambling Problems, Inc. (DCGP) offers confidential assistance to gamblers, their families and to those who are concerned about a friend or colleague.
 DCGP provides literature, support meeting information, treatment information and 24-hour help.
 If you believe that you or someone you know may be experiencing a gambling problem, find out about the help and services offered by the DCGP by calling the Gambling Helpline at 1-888-850-8888.